Plaza Hawaii Kai

 No analysis available

-I searched for direct statements that fireworks can be seen from the building or from lanais/units.
-The remarks discuss ocean, marina, mountain, and Diamond Head views, but do not mention fireworks views.
+I searched for direct statements that fireworks can be seen from the building or from a lanai/unit, but found no such mention.
+The remarks focus on ocean, marina, mountain, and sunset views rather than fireworks views.

 No analysis available